 I worked in community mental health for several years, doing work I believed in deeply.
 The people I sat with deserved careful, unhurried attention.
 The system I worked within made that difficult to sustain.
 I did not recognize the extent of what those years had cost me until I left and began building a practice on my own terms, at a pace my nervous system could actually hold.

 That experience lives in how I practice now.
-The structure of the intensive format, the attention to integration, the belief that restoration requires genuine space and not just time off, none of that is incidental.
+The structure of the intensive format, the attention to integration, the belief that depth often requires space, not just time, none of that is incidental.
 It came from learning, slowly, what it means to do this work without losing yourself in it.

-If you are a therapist, a healthcare professional, a leader, or someone who has spent years showing up fully for others and is only now beginning to feel the weight of that, this page is for you.
+If you are a therapist, a healthcare professional, a leader, or someone who has spent years showing up fully for others and is only now beginning to feel the weight of that, you may find yourself somewhere in this.

 EMDR Intensives for Burnout